CloudSlang/docs/tutorial/07_lesson.rst

 navigation, we'll have to explicitly tell the flow what to do next.
 For now, we'll just replicate what the flow would have done in the default navigation.
 We have to add navigation logic to the task for all possible results.
 We do so under the ``navigate`` key.
-Each possible result is mapped to the task that should be navigated to when returned.
+Each possible result is a list item mapped to the task that should be navigated to when returned.

 .. code-block:: yaml